 With trails and educational signage, explore over 800 acres of forest.
 Keep in mind that while all state forests are currently open they have closed all public buildings including restrooms.
 Forest sites may have also made staffing adjustments.
-You can find up to date info here.

 The Sam's Branch Greenway and the Clayton River Walk

 Both are a part of the Mountains to Sea Trail which covers all of North Carolina from East to West.
 Walk, run, or bike along miles of paved trails.
 You can learn more about the MST here in a previous blog or in our article on it here.

 Geo-caching is very much a solo activity and a great way to entertain kids.
 All of our trail caches are located outside; you do not have to enter any businesses.
 However, you will have to touch the cache container, so maybe bring along your hand sanitizer and/or disinfecting wipes just to be safe.